meslubi2021/proof-of-ownership/README.md

 inbuilt digital asset and identity mechanism.

 ## NEO Platform
-NEO provides a convenient way to represent and manage digital assets and identity to achieve a smart economy.
+NEO provides a convenient way to represent and manage digital assets and identity to achieve a smart economy